tldr-pages/tldr/pages/osx/rename.md

-#rename
+# rename

 > Rename a file or group of files with a regex.

-`rename 's/from/to/' <filelist>`
+- Replace from.txt -> to.txt

-Examples:
+`rename 's/from/to/' *.txt`

-- Ex1.
-Replace all filename spaces with underscores for all files in the current directory
+- Replace all filename spaces with underscores for all files in the current directory

 `rename 's/ /_/g' *`